 This is what my company believes in, this is our values, this is the vision that we have, whatever.
 And you’re going to start attracting the people who believe the same thing.

 You’re going to attract people, you don’t have to motivate every day.
 You don’t have to motivate them that much because the reason you attracted them in the first place was because of your values, what you believe, what you want to accomplish in this world.

 It becomes easier cause they’ll willingly show up every day because they love you and they love what you’re doing.
 And that’s basically what happened to me and that’s what I do for my clients.

 Marketing strategies for your business.

-What has been the best marketing strategies that has worked really well for you?
+What have been the best marketing strategies that have worked really well for you?

 There are a lot of entrepreneurs who think that they have to do the newest thing that they see in marketing.
 Things that will help them grow when sometimes what you need is very simple.
 I think simple, easy and that fits well with your brand and what you’re trying to do, that’s usually what brings the biggest returns.